zells/dish/client/readme.md

 ### Use Aliases

 The Address of the receiver Zell can either be entered as a hexadecimal number or using an alias.
-The example lists the currently registered aliases, adds "foo" as a new alias for `0xfaba`, and the lists all aliases again.
+The example lists the currently registered aliases, adds "foo" as a new alias for `0xfaba`, and then lists all aliases again.

     < client alias
     Aliases: